Estimation of Reliable Proposal Quality for Temporal Action Detection

 \section{Method}

-\paragraph{Problem Formulation.} An untrimmed video can be depicted as a frame sequence $X = \{ x_t \}_{t=1}^T$ with $T$ frames, where $x_t$ is the $t$-th frame.
-Action annotations in video $X$ consists of $N_g$ action instances $\Psi_X = \{\psi_n, y_n\}_{n=1}^{N_g} $, where $\psi_n = \left( t_{s}, t_{e} \right)$ are time steps of start and end of the $n$-th action instance respectively and $y_n$ is the class label.
-The goal of temporal action detection is to predict action proposals with class scores and location boundaries which cover $\Psi_X$ as precisely as possible.
+\paragraph{Problem Formulation.} An untrimmed video can be depicted as a frame sequence $X = \{ x_t \}_{t=1}^T$ with $T$ frames.
+Action annotations in video $X$ consists of $N_g$ action instances $\Psi_X = \{\psi_n, y_n\}_{n=1}^{N_g} $, where $\psi_n = \left( t_{s}, t_{e} \right)$ are timestamp of start and end of the $n$-th action instance respectively and $y_n$ is the class label.
+The goal of temporal action detection is to locate boundaries of actions and recognize categories which cover $\Psi_X$ as precisely as possible.

-\paragraph{Overview.} Our framework belongs to anchor-free category.
-For an untrimmed video denoted as $X = \{ x_t \}_{t=1}^T$, a convolution backbone (\textit{e.g.}, I3D~\cite{I3D}, C3D~\cite{C3D}.) is used to extract 1D temporal feature $f \in \mathbb{R}^{T / v \times C}$, where $T$, $C$, $v$ denote video frame, feature channel and stride.
-Then, up-sample and convolution is used to $f$ for acquiring frame level feature $f_{F}$, Multi-scale boundary quality of start and end $\hat{P}_{s/e}$ are predicted by $f_{F}$ (Sec.~\ref{section:BEM}).
+\paragraph{Overview.} For an untrimmed video denoted as $X = \{ x_t \}_{t=1}^T$, a convolution backbone (\textit{e.g.}, I3D~\cite{I3D}, C3D~\cite{C3D}.) is used to extract 1D temporal feature $f \in \mathbb{R}^{T / v \times C}$, where $T$, $C$, $v$ denote video frame, feature channel and stride.
+Then, up-sample is used to $f$ for acquiring frame level feature $f_{F}$.
+Multi-scale boundary quality of start and end $\hat{P}_{s/e}$ are predicted by $f_{F}$ (Sec.~\ref{section:BEM}).
 Parallel, several temporal convolutions are used on $f$ to generate the hierarchical feature pyramid.
-For each hierarchical feature, a shared detection head is applied to predict action boundaries and category confidence.
-Thus, coarse proposals and scores are produced.
-After that, the aligned feature is extracted for each coarse proposal to refine proposal boundaries and scores (Sec.~\ref{section:REM}).
-The boundary quality of each proposal is interpolated on $\hat{P}_{s/e}$ according to the temporal location of boundaries and proposal duration.
+For each hierarchical feature, a shared detection head is applied to predict coarse proposals and category confidences.
+After that, the aligned feature is extracted for each coarse proposal to refine boundaries and scores (Sec.~\ref{section:REM}).
+The boundary quality of each proposal is interpolated on $\hat{P}_{s/e}$ according to the temporal location of boundaries.